Scottish Coins & Tokens

 Early Issues: Crescent & Pellet coinage, circa 1174-95

-WSC-8048: William 1st, The Lion, Rare Early Scottish Hammered Silver Crescent & Pellet Penny - OUTSTANDING PROVANENCE.
-Phase 1 Sterling, circa 1174-80.
+WSC-7978: CHOICE William 1st, The Lion, Rare Early Scottish Hammered Silver Crescent & Pellet Penny.
+Phase 1 Sterling, cross potent sceptre head so bust 1, phase 1, circa 1174-80.
 Perth mint.
-Obv: [+LE R]E[I] WILLAOC (unusual regnal reading), bust left with wide crown.
-Rev: +FOLPOLT DE [PERT], short cross pattee with crescents and pellets in angles.
-Spink 5024, Burns 1, p.58:2 (obv); 4 (rev); pl. iv:30.
+Spink 5024, Grierson, Coins of Medieval Europe 197; Burns 2 (fig. 30); SCBI 35 (Ashmolean & Hunterian) 31/A-32/A. Obv: [+ LЄ] R[Є WI]LLAm, bust left with wide crown.
+Rev: + FO[LPOLT] DЄ PЄR[T :], short cross pattee with crescents and pellets in angles.
 Phase 1 coins are much the rarer of the crescents and pellets coinage, although to be fair, they're all rare.
 It is interesting to note that Spink do not acknowledge Perth as an option for Phase 1 coinage: Edinburgh and Dun are the only options they give.
 William gained the title "The Lion" not through any particular act of bravery but rather through changing the dragon on the arms of Scotland with a lion.
-Prior to a chance discovery of a hoard of early Scottish coins in 1780 (the Dyke Hoard), this issue was completely unheard of, which I think really brings it home as to just how rare these coins actually are.
-Good VF (about as struck as it left the mint) with attractive cabinet toning together with the majority of the legends legible, something rarely seen on these early issues.
-You'll struggle to find another for sale and if you do, it won't be as good as this one - probably the best portrait I've seen where you don't have to spend ages orientating the coin to "find" the bust!
-A very rare and desirable coin indeed with impressive provenance going back to 1904. £1,895
+Old ticket here.
+Good VF (about as struck as it left the mint - remember, this issue was contemporary with the English Teably coinage, and we all know how dreadful that was) with attractive cabinet toning together with the majority of the legends legible, something rarely seen on these early issues.
+A very large, unclipped flan.
+All that is secondary to the amazing depiction of William himself.
+You'll struggle to find another for sale and if you do, it won't be as good as this one - even the Spink plate coin, with all Spink's resources, is not as good as this coin.
+A very rare and desirable coin indeed. £1,950 RESERVED (E.M.16-9-24 LayAway)

 Provenance: